GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-kubernetes.md

 ## Minimum Couchbase System Requirements for cloud deployments

-!!!note
-    Couchbase needs optimization in a production environment and must be tested to suit the organizational needs.
+The following are the minimum requirements that must be in place for a cloud deployment with [Couchbase](https://couchbase.com).
+This is not suitable for a production environment with minimal resources.
+Couchbase requires optimization and must be tested to suit the organizational needs.
+More information about how Gluu works with Couchbase can be found [here](../reference/persistence.md#couchbase).

 | NAME                                     | # of nodes  | RAM(GiB) | Disk Space | CPU | Total RAM(GiB)                           | Total CPU |
 | ---------------------------------------- | ----------- | -------  | ---------- | --- | ---------------------------------------- | --------- |